Teriks/libasm_io/library-documentation.md

-This allows you to write a 'main' function in C, then link functions/objects written in assembly that use this library to your compiled C objects;  without the library creating a duplicate symbol definition for 'main' (causing the linker to throw errors)
+This allows you to write a 'main' function in C, then link functions/objects written in assembly that use this library to your compiled C objects;  without the library creating a duplicate symbol definition for 'main' (causing the linker to throw errors).

 'main' is called by the C runtime, therefore it is a function called from C code.